 Juguetes Borras also sold Subbuteo teams and accessories in their own distinctive boxes.
 The bubble packed accessories seem to be the standard UK versions, but everything else - stands, pitch, goals, goalkeepers etc. were reboxed.
 The teams were also produced in this style, and two variations of team box suggest that the range continued for at least a couple of years, although nothing much later than this date has been seen in collecting circles.

-The list was then completed with 22 of the top selling national and club sides that featured in most of the international ranges, such as West Germany, Liverpool, Juventus etc. By 1983 the list had increased to 62 sides, with this expansion allowing the range to cover all the sides at the 1982 World Cup.
+The list was then completed with 22 of the top selling national and club sides that featured in most of the other international ranges - so there are Brazil, West Germany and England alongside Liverpool, Juventus and Anderlecht.
+By 1983 the list had increased to 62 sides, with this expansion allowing the range to cover all the sides at the 1982 World Cup.